 For more information on the survey methodology, key concepts used in the survey and to view the questionnaire, see the paper:

 The National Skills Commission conducts an ongoing survey of employers to understand recruitment activity in the labour market and future concerns for Australian jobs and businesses.

 You may have been directed to this page by one of our interviewers.

 The quality of this research relies heavily on the participation of employers like you.
 We know that your time is valuable and completing this survey will take less than 5 minutes.

 What will you be asked?

-We will ask you about the extent of the impact that COVID-19 has had on your business and how you have had to operate your business differently; how your staffing levels may have changed; and whether you have new staffing arrangements in place.
+We will ask you about your recruitment activity and if you are experiencing recruitment difficulty; how your staffing levels may have changed; and whether you have any future concerns regarding your business.

 We will also ask you whether you have recently tried to recruit staff and your experiences during this process.

 We understand that the last few years have been challenging for many people and businesses, and we value your direct input and appreciate your contribution.

 With labour market conditions changing rapidly, accurate and timely data is essential.
 The information you provide will assist us to understand recruitment activity in the Australian economy and how recruitment difficulty can impact Australian businesses.
 The results from the survey are used in many ways, including in the development of effective, targeted, and well-designed policy responses.